adamcobabe/mrv/doc/source/compare.rst

 Supported Maya Versions
 =======================
 PyMel:

+#.
 2008 to 2011

+* Bundled with Maya 2011

 MRV:

+#.
 8.5 to 2011

 Database
 ========
 Both frameworks organize maya's Nodetypes hierarchically and attach information about compatible MFnFunctionSets to them.
 This information is retrieved  automatically, but is stored in a cache to speed up loading and to allow manual edits.

 **PyMel**:
-	1. Stored in one compressed file per maya release, which contains multiple pickled files **?**
+	1. Stored in one compressed file per maya release, which contains multiple pickled files
-	2. Database file is fully (**?**) decompressed at startup, not necessarily using all information.
+	2. Database file is fully () decompressed at startup, not necessarily using all information.
 	3. **Stored Information**

 	 #.
 Node Type Hierarchy